 Colonial Heights Food Pantry, Inc. is committed to alleviating hunger and developing collaborative strategies to encourage self-reliance and preserve human dignity.

-The CHFP distributed over 10,000 pounds of food every week - the equivalent of about 8500 MEALS per week
+The CHFP distributed an average of 10,900 pounds of food every week - the equivalent of about 9,083 MEALS per week.

 The Colonial Heights Food Pantry, Inc. has an assigned service area which includes only Colonial Heights and specific areas of 23834 and 23803 identified only as South Chesterfield.
 We are not assigned to serve residents of Petersburg, Dinwiddie, Prince George, Hopewell or Chesterfield County.